JHL-HUST/BandMaxSAT/README.md

 ```
 @inproceedings{zheng2022BandMaxSAT,
   title={BandMaxSAT: A Local Search MaxSAT Solver with Multi-armed Bandit},
-  author={Jiongzhi Zheng and Kun He and Jianrong Zhou and Yan Jin and Chu-Min Li and Felip Manya},
+  author={Jiongzhi Zheng and Kun He and Jianrong Zhou and Yan Jin and Chu-Min Li and Felip Manyà},
   booktitle={The Thirty-First International Joint Conference on Artificial Intelligence},
   page={1901--1907},
   year={2022}